Updated on July 22, 2021 by Julia

 - ¼ large cucumber (julienned)

-- 6 tbsp black bean sauce
+- 6 tablespoon black bean sauce

-- 2 tbsp granulated or brown sugar
+- 2 tablespoon granulated or brown sugar

 - 1 cup water or vegetable broth